-When people think of northern Kenya they always thinking of poverty and tribal clashes that have dominated the area since time in memorial.
-This is just negative aspect of the north that people like sharing but under the scorching sun of northern Kenya and dry winds live beautiful people with mind-blowing cultural practices.
+When people think of northern Kenya they always thinking of poverty and tribal clashes that have dominated the area since time immemorial.
+This is just a negative aspect of the north that people like sharing but under the scorching sun of northern Kenya and dry winds live beautiful people with mind-blowing cultural practices.
 The Dasnaach people also known as Shangila dominates the northern part of Lake Turkana around Illeret area.

 Also Read: Marsabit-Lake Turkana Cultural Festival

-The upper class people are mostly cattle keepers while the lower class, are people who have lost their cattle and their way of living.
+The upper-class people are mostly cattle keepers while the lower class, are people who have lost their cattle and their way of living.
 They live on the shores of Lake Turkana hunting crocodiles and fishing.
 Although their status is low because of their lack of cattle, the Dies help the herders with crocodile meat and fish in return for meat.